timotejroiko/astrologico-docs/designdate.md

 ## Design Date

-This endpoint is used to find the "design date" of a human design chart.
+This endpoint is used to find the "design date" of a human design chart and other derived dates.
 The design date can then used together with the birth date to obtain the two charts that make up the human design system.

 ### Parameters